-public-Anyone who may be impacted by, interested in, or aware of the cleanup operations at the Western New York Nuclear Service Center (WNYNSC).
-With respect to accidents analyzed in this environmental impact statement, the public includes anyone outside the boundary of the WNYNSC at the time of the accident.
+public-Anyone who may be impacted by, interested in, or aware of the cleanup operations at WNYNSC.
+With respect to accidents analyzed in this environmental impact statement, the public includes anyone outside the boundary of WNYNSC at the time of the accident.